Metaswitch/sprout/docs/Development.md

 This document describes how to build and test Sprout and Bono.

-Sprout development is ongoing on Ubuntu 14.04, so the processes described below are targetted for (and tested on) this platform.
+Sprout/Bono development is ongoing on Ubuntu 14.04, so the processes described below are targetted for (and tested on) this platform.
 The code has been written to be portable, though, and should compile on other platforms once the required dependencies are installed.